Become an APA Site Visitor

 • How often will I be contacted to participate in a site visit?

 Unfortunately, this question is very difficult to answer.
-Some years you may have many invitations, and other years, you may never receive a call.
 It is very dependent on your area of expertise and the types of programs up for review.
 Our new site visitors are always first on lists so that they may experience a visit while the training is still fresh.

 • How much time am I obligating myself to when I agree to do a site visit?